bigchaindb/org/ROADMAP.md

 1. Update Ansible & Vagrant deployment tooling for AE team
 1. BigchainDB Server configuration file updates: remove some settings (keys) and add some Tendermint-related settings
-1. BigchainDB Server CLI updates (not the client-side CLI: deprecate that) - Almost done.
-Last PR in review.
 1. Increase code coverage of the event stream API, with Tendermint included.

 Also see [the Tendermint milestone](https://github.com/bigchaindb/bigchaindb/milestone/16) in GitHub.